kdbanman/visualcrawl/docs/SemCrawl.md

 ###### 3.2.3 Topical focus ######

-#TODO:  Keep going here.

 A crawler's behaviour may also be constrained by attempting to crawl webpages that are only relevant to a specific topic.
 The topic of the crawl can be described by things like seed URIs or string queries.
 A method of addressing the searchability of an ever-increasing web is "by distributing the crawling process across users, queries, or even client computers," [{menczer}] so a crawler that efficiently aggregates content that is related to a particular query topic is an asset.
+Topical crawlers prioritize queues and/or frontiers by assigning an importance value to each URI and sorting the URI lists accordingly.
+The goal is to accurately guess which URIs will lead to content that is most related to the predefined topic before they have been crawled.
+The data on which to base these guesses is the data that has been collected or processed from the crawled URIs that led to the discovery of the URI being ranked.
+For instance, if a URI has been discovered on several pages that are related to the topic, it may deserve a high rank within the frontier.
+Alternatively, a URI discovered on a page in close proximity to key words related to the topic may deserve a high rank as well.
+There are many such approaches, simple and advanced, for assigning rank based on topical relevance. [{dong}][{diligenti}][{menczer}]  The common element between them is that they exploit structure as it pertains to the discovered URIs.
+This includes link structure (like PageRank), semistructured page data (like HTML tags), structure discovered by post-processing (like Natural Language Processing), or structured data (like Microformats or RDF).
+These sources of structure can be individually analyzed and combined to nearly limitless complexity, but the reason is to get a heuristic for machine understanding of the meaning (semantics) of content leading to URI discovery so that the content topic of URIs may be guessed.

-The algorithms for a topical focus can fit into one of two categories: fixed relevancy and adaptive relevancy. [{diligenti}]
-With fixed relevancy, the criteria for measuring the relevancy of a page to the query topic is defined before the crawl commences and does not change for the duration of the crawl.
+The algorithms for a topical focus can fit into one of two categories: fixed relevancy and adaptive relevancy. [{diligenti}] With fixed relevancy, the criteria for measuring the relevancy of a page to the query topic is defined before the crawl commences and does not change for the duration of the crawl.
 With adaptive relevancy, the results of the crawl affect the criteria for document relevancy.
-Machine learning techniques are used heavily in these implementations.

-Regardless of which ...  **CONTINUE HERE**
+Regardless of which class of algorithm is used, the only way a piece of software can judge whether or not content will be relevant is by exploiting structure (as described above).
+In the context of the semantic web, we have completely structured content made of links between URIs that dereference to more completely structured content

 #### Appendix A - Documents Are Getting Fuzzier ####